 The Board of Directors believes that the Company's former Chief Executive Officer, Dr. Rose, is best situated to serve as Chairman of the Board.
 Given Dr. Rose's extensive knowledge and experience, including his past experience as Chief Executive Officer of SIGA, SIGA believes his service as Chairman provides significant value to SIGA and its shareholders.
 SIGA believes that separating the Chairman role from the Chief Executive Officer role, and having both roles work in coordination with an informed and engaged Board of Directors, provides the appropriate balance between strategy development and independent oversight of management.
-The Board of Directors has no independent director permanently designated as a "Lead Director," although each time the independent directors go into executive session, they designate a leader for that meeting.
+The Board of Directors has no independent director permanently designated as a "Lead Director."
 The Board of Directors intends to review its leadership structure periodically and consider whether other structures might be appropriate.